Benign Overfitting of Constant-Stepsize SGD for Linear Regression: Main Results

 \section{Main Results}

-We now provide upper and lower excess risk bounds for iterate averaged SGD.
+We now provide matching (upto absolute constants) upper and lower excess risk bounds for iterate averaged SGD.
 We then compare these rates to those of OLS and ridge regression, where we see striking similarities and notable differences.